Please call to report any student absences to our attendance line before 8:00 a.m.

-A family emergency can include an immediate family member’s illness, a car accident, or other
+- Family emergency - A family emergency can include an immediate family member’s illness, a car accident, or other similar event.

-Students who travel to attend a funeral will be excused for up to five days.
-Any more time will be
+- Death in the family - Students who travel to attend a funeral will be excused for up to five days.
+Any more time will be considered unexcused.

-Religious observances may be holidays, time needed for prayer, or travel related to a religious
+- Religious observances - Religious observances may be holidays, time needed for prayer, or travel related to a religious schooling.

 The principals will use their discretion when considering absences and may consult when families have students who attend both schools in order to maintain consistency.
 Please note that family vacations, weddings, reunions, etc. are not considered excused.